Skip to content

 • --gpu-poll-interval-secs controls how quickly unmanaged GPU occupancy changes are detected.

-• gflowd up, reload, and restart all accept the same GPU-related overrides.
+• gflowd start, reload, and restart all accept the same GPU-related overrides.

 See Also